MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DatabaseAvailabilityGroupServer.md

 ```

 ### -ConfigurationOnly
-!!!
-Exchange Server 2010

-The ConfigurationOnly parameter should only be used if the Mailbox server has been lost and can no longer be contacted, or in situations when the Mailbox server will not be restored to operational service before the messaging service is needed.
-When used, it removes the Mailbox server from the DAG object in Active Directory.
-If the Mailbox server is offline but the DAG has quorum, the Mailbox server will be evicted from the DAG's cluster and removed from the DAG object in Active Directory.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The ConfigurationOnly switch should only be used if the Mailbox server has been lost and can no longer be contacted, or in situations when the Mailbox server can't be restored to operational service before the messaging service is needed.
 When used, it removes the Mailbox server from the DAG object in Active Directory.
 If the Mailbox server is offline but the DAG has quorum, the Mailbox server is evicted from the DAG's cluster and removed from the DAG object in Active Directory.

 ```yaml
 Type: SwitchParameter